From Word to World: Evaluate and Mitigate Culture Bias in LLMs via Word Association Test: Experiment

 \subsection{Experimental Setup}

 We conduct experiments using Llama3.1-8B~\cite{grattafiori2024llama} and Qwen2.5-7B~\cite{qwen2.5} to simulate the WAT.
 First, we evaluate the base versions of these models on word association tasks using a base prompt without any cultural conditioning, aiming to assess their human-like associative cognition and the default cultural representation they exhibit.
 Subsequently, we build \textit{CultureSteer} based on these two models to enhance their cross-cultural perception capabilities.
-For the LLM backbone, we adopt LoRA~\cite{hu2022lora}, a parameter-efficient tuning method, implemented via LLaMAFactory, and train the models on a single A100 GPU.
-Furthermore, we introduce two explicit culture-aware prompting strategies as compared methods: Culture-Specific Prompt (CSP)~\cite{zhou-etal-2025-mapo}, which defines a specific cultural context in the prompt, and Cross-Culture Thinking (CCT)~\cite{xu-etal-2025-self}, which prompts LLMs to consider the relationships between the given culture and other cultures.
-Detailed prompt settings are provided in Appendix~\ref{app:template}.
+For the LLM backbone, we adopt LoRA~\cite{hu2022lora} and train the models on a single A100 GPU.

+Furthermore, to comprehensively evaluate the effectiveness of our approach, we employ both prompting-based strategies and cultural-related LLMs as baseline methods for comparison.\textbf{1)} Explicit Culture-Aware Prompting Strategies: We implement two prompting approaches to examine how explicit cultural conditioning affects model performance: First, Culture-Specific Prompt (CSP)~\cite{xu-etal-2025-self} and Cross-Culture Think (CCT).
+Detailed prompt templates and settings for all approaches are provided in Appendix~\ref{app:template}. \textbf{2)} Cultural-Related LLMs: To establish comprehensive baselines, we compare against four cultural-aware language models.
+These include CultureSPA, Culture-merge\footnote{https://huggingface.co/surbhi21/llama3-8b-cultural-merged}, SimLLMCultureDist~\cite{cao2025specializing} and CultureLLM~\cite{li2024culturellm}\footnote{Originally trained on LLaMA2-70B, we migrate the approach to LLaMA 3.1-8B to ensure fair comparison.}.